 - Lord is also a title held by various Great Houses of the Seven Kingdoms, those holding dominion over one of the nine regions of the Seven Kingdoms, second only to the King of the Andals, the Rhoynar, and the First Men.
 The title has been used since the establishment of the Seven Kingdoms through Aegon's Conquest.
 Aegon the Conquerer also created the the title of Lord Paramount for some of the provinces.
 Rather than lord, the Martells of Dorne are allowed to continue styling themselves "prince".

 - Lord Commander, a rank used in various institutions in the Seven Kingdoms, including the Kingsguard and the Night's Watch.
-Indicating a position of authority and leadership, more often than not the holder of the title is of noble birth, or at least a knight due to his lack of noble birth.
+Indicating a position of authority and leadership, holders are referred to by the title whether or not they are of noble birth.

 - Administrative positions containing lord in the title, such as that of "lord treasurer", which is used in Dorne and on some small councils, and is said to be in the style of the Free Cities.